-Updated October 14, 2022.
-While the Christmas season is usually full of front yard displays, Halloween in Northern Virginia is definitely giving it a run for its money.
-If you are looking to add to your month of spooky fall festivities, take a trip to these neighborhoods for an evening of frights come to life.
+While the Christmas season is usually full of front yard displays, Halloween is definitely giving it a run for its money in Northern Virginia.
+Take a trip to these neighborhoods for an evening of frights come to life this month.

 4212 Elizabeth Ln., Annandale

 The Tombs of Truro are back in Annandale.
-If you’re looking for a true fright, this DIY trail is a must this spooky season.
+Want a true fright?
+This DIY trail is a must this season.
 The home haunt features plenty of spooky trees, chilling graveyards, and a mausoleum to increase the fright factor.

 Captain’s Row, Alexandria